wrathtafarian/js-charts/wiki/Style Directives.md

  - Send the chart to the printer.
  - Open the chart options menu.

+> 👉 Refer to the [[Style Directive Control Button]] page for detailed information about the `js-control-button-*` style directives.

 ## 🏷️ js-datalabel-*

-The `js-datalabel-*` style directives are used to customize the data labels on a chart.
+The `js-datalabel-*` style directives are used to customize the look of data labels on a chart.

+When enabled, data labels are rendered in close proximity to the corresponding data point on a chart.

+> 👉 Refer to the [[Style Directive Data Table]] page for detailed information about the `js-datalabel-*` style directives.

 ## 🗂️ js-datatable-*